borg286/better_minig/README.md

 #### Deep dependency chain turnup
 After redis comes up healthy and a cluster is formed it signals the service it can take traffic, the java server connects and opens its service to route requests.
 The client keeps trying to send RPCs to the server which, when opened up, make the server fetch data from redis, on whichever shard that data belongs to.
 The client then logs its results which you can read with kubectl logs <insert pod id>.

+### bazel run //prod/monitoring:monitoring
+#### Prometheus
+Prometheus was written by ex-Googlers wanting to replicate the system of monitoring enjoyed by a massive company and is now becoming the industry standard.

+Prometheus pulls metrics from your various microservices, tags each metric with some standard labels (key-value pairs) and then runs various rules on the data to aggregate and join with other metrics and stores it into some timeseries storage, defaulting to sqlite.
+Alerts can also be set up.

+Prometheus also pairs well with an Alert Manager to ingest alert signals and route notifications through a wide set of options.

+#### Prometheus exporters
+The standard way prometheus expects microservices expose their metrics is with an http server with metric_name:value lines which are parsed by prometheus.
+Not every service exposes metrics in this way, or predate this standard.
+There are a slew of exporters that can sit alongside servers like redis, cassandra, postgress….
+These exporters fetch the internal telemetry in application-specific ways, then packs them in prometheus style and pushes them to prometheus.

+#### Grafana
+Grafana is a UI that simplifies dashboards capable of pulling from various timeseries storage systems.
+Grafana has its own user system, but can be configured to allow anyone to view.

+#### Importing YAMLs and modifying them with jsonnet
+I have imported a rule that can translate a yaml file into json.
+The prometheus yaml files define a slew of resources, most of which don’t need any tweaking.
+At some point I needed to tweak the standard dashboards and rules, so I created the monitoring.jsonnet to handle these overrides.
+The difficulty is that the dashboard graph configuration and rule generation are done with raw strings, which are cumbersome.
+I have yet to import helper libraries that make writing metric rules and dashboards in a way that inheritance would make company standards easier to do.

+#### Custom Resource Definitions for dashboards and rules
+Prometheus rules and Grafana dashboards can be created at run time using their UI, but this is bad form.
+You should rather write this configuration, get it reviewed and checked into code, then automatically pushed out to the monitoring system in an intent-based way.
+Custom Resource Definitions enable non-kubernetes developers to enrich the classes of resources that kubernetes can track.

+I have yet to simplify making bazel rules that make rule and dashboard creation simple.
+Using custom resource definitions we can update the list of dashboards on grafana at runtime w/o needing to restart it, but simply reload the dashboards.
+The same dynamism can happen for prometheus.

 #TODO
 Main doc that hosts my thoughts https://docs.google.com/document/d/15_0YQdT_D2lpTCC2OfhxECfLNjz9Pt6a8bGbhF3pQ7Q/edit#heading=h.uzpgfj40m626